 Housemates with undesirable attitudes

-Low water pressure, clogged toilet plumbing or dilapidated washing machines can easily cause frustration for tenants who expect to get a decent service in exchange of rental fees they paid promptly.
-Such inconveniences cost time and money (to get someone fix the mess) nd can drain one’s patience.
+Low water pressure, clogged toilet plumbing or dilapidated washing machines can easily cause frustration for tenants who expect to get decent service in exchange for rental fees they paid promptly.
+Such inconveniences cost time and money (to get someone to fix the mess) and can drain one’s patience.
 No wonder if given the chance, disappointed renters can’t wait to get out of such premises.

 Many apartments in Dubai are managed not by its owners, but through intermediaries who collect monthly rentals and utilities from tenants on behalf of landlords.
 Some of whom, however, do not turn over rental payments to the rightful recipients.
 As a result, owners or real estate management companies are forced to kick tenant outs to settle disputes.
 Culprits are not only the caretakers; sometimes it’s the owners who cheat their tenants with inflated utility costs, feign damage on household items and charge unsuspecting occupants into paying fees for repair.